Medically reviewed by Drugs.com. Last updated on Sep 12, 2020.

 Division of TDD (multiple daily injections):

-Prandial insulin: The remaining portion (ie, 50% to 60%) of the TDD is then divided and administered before or at mealtimes (depending on the formulation) as a rapid-acting (eg, aspart, glulisine, lispro; insulin for inhalation) or short-acting (regular) insulin (AACE/ACE [Handelsman 2015]; ADA 2018).
+Prandial insulin: The remaining portion (ie, 50% to 60%) of the TDD is then divided and administered before, at, or just after mealtimes, depending on the formulation (eg, short-, rapid-, or ultra-rapid-acting) (AACE/ACE [Handelsman 2015]; ADA 2020).

-Dosage adjustment when adding prandial insulin (ADA/EASD [Davies 2018]):Consider reducing the basal insulin dose by 4 units (or ~10%) if HbA1c is <8% when initiating prandial insulin.
+Dosage adjustment when adding prandial insulin:Consider reducing the basal insulin dose by 4 units (or ~10%) if HbA1c is <8% when initiating prandial insulin (ADA 2020).

 Conversion from other long or intermediate-acting insulins to insulin degludec: Initiate insulin degludec with the same unit dose as the total daily long or intermediate-acting insulin unit dose from which the patient is being converted.

-Missed dose: Administer as soon as possible; ensure at least 8 hours between consecutive doses.
+Missed dose: Administer as soon as possible; ensure ≥8 hours between consecutive doses.